-The Convener will invite the Responding Student(s) to make a statement.
+The Chair will invite the Responding Student to make a statement.

-The Responding Student(s) and/or theirrepresentative may at this stage present supporting evidence to the Disciplinary Board.
-Evidence may include oral evidence of witnesses or written submissions, including mitigating evidence, which should have been submitted to the Clerk no less than two working days before the meeting.
+The Responding Student and/or their representative may at this stage present supporting evidence to the Disciplinary Board.
+Evidence may include oral evidence of witnesses or written submissions, including mitigating evidence, which should have been submitted to the Clerk no less than two working days before the hearing.
 The Responding Student or representative may not call as a witness or cross-examine the Reporting Person(s).

-The Board will take the opportunity to seek clarification on any points raised, both with the student and any witness(es).
+The Board will take the opportunity to seek clarification on any points raised with the Responding Student and/or their representative.

-The Responding Student(s) and/or their representative will be invited to address questions through the Convener to the Chair of the Disciplinary Panel on witness(es) statement(s) in their written submissions.
+The Responding Student and/or their representative will be invited to address questions through the Chair on any witness(es) statement(s).

-The Responding Student(s) and/or their representative will be invited to give a concluding statement.
+The Responding Student and/or their representative will be invited to give a concluding statement.
 This will be the final stage at which new evidence can be submitted.
-Where a Responding Student(s)

-introduces new material at the hearing, it will be at the discretion of the Board whether to accept the evidence.
+Where a Responding Student introduces new material at the hearing, it will be at the discretion of the Board whether to accept the evidence.
 The Board reserves the right to consider any new evidence separately and may suspend or defer the hearing in order to consider any such submission.